Skip to main content

 Research Interests

-Bernardo earned his bachelor’s degree in computer science and government from Georgetown University in 2024 and is pursuing his PhD at the University of Florida under the supervision of Dr. Kevin Butler.
-He is interested in exploring the intersection of technology, privacy, and policymaking, with a particular focus on applying human-centered research methods to examine use of location sharing applications and their impacts on vulnerable and marginalized populations.
+Bernardo earned his bachelor’s degree in computer science and government from Georgetown University in 2024.
+He is pursuing his PhD at the University of Florida under the supervision of Dr. Kevin Butler.
+His research examines the intersection of technology, privacy, and policymaking using mixed methods.
+He focuses on characterizing technology-facilitated abuse ecosystems and their impact on vulnerable and marginalized populations.

 Magdalena Pasternak